ITensor/website/docs/cppv3/classes/dmrg.md

 ## Basic DMRG interface

 * ```
-  dmrg(MPS & psi,
-       MPO H,
+  dmrg(MPO H,
+       MPS psi0,
        Sweeps sweeps,
-       Args args = Args::global()) -> Real
+       Args args = Args::global()) -> std::tuple<Real,MPS>
   ```

-  Run a DMRG calculation to find the ground state of the Hamiltonian (MPO or IQMPO) H
+  Run a DMRG calculation to find the ground state of the Hamiltonian (MPO) H
-  using the initial state given by the MPS or IQMPS psi.
-The variable psi is
+  using the initial state given by the MPS psi0.
-  overwritten to hold the final wavefunction upon return.
+  A tuple of the final ground state energy and the optimized MPS ground state approximation
+  is returned.

   The number of sweeps and DMRG accuracy parameters are controlled by a [[Sweeps|classes/sweeps]]
   object.